 Weather at Craggy is difficult to predict, so come wearing layers.
 The summit can often be 15 degrees cooler than temperatures in Asheville, and can also be very windy.
 This section of the parkway, due to the elevation is closed during the winter months.
 If you arrive and Craggy Gardens is fogged in, just be patient, as it will generally clear.
 This is particularly true in the mornings.

 The Craggy Gardens Pinnacle trail is a great short hike, that really provides some of the most outstanding views in the area and on the Parkway during spring, summer and fall.
-Visiting in the spring is particular beautiful due to the blooming rhododendrons.
-The fall of course springs with beautiful fall colors, and also blooming Mountain Ash (the red in the photo below).
+Visiting in the spring is particular beautiful due to the blooming rhododendrons in May – June.
+The fall of course is full of beautiful fall colors, and also blooming then is Mountain Ash (the red in the photo below).